 Our mission is to help young children become, and stay, physically active by providing programs that keep the focus on fun-filled interactive classes.
 Through the provision of healthy physical, emotional and social development, and under the guidance of certified educators and instructors, Mini-Nastics will provide a safe place for children to play and be active.

 About Jason Dobson, OCT, BSM

-Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director and Coach.
+Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director, Coach and General Manager.

 Jason graduated Brock University in 2007 with an Honours Degree in Sport Management.